.cyou

 The domain name .cyou is a generic top-level domain (gTLD) in the Domain Name System of the Internet.
 Added in March 2015, this name is marketed as the phrase "see you."

-According to IANA published reports, this domain name was initially delegated to Beijing Gamease Age Digital Technology Co., Ltd., a Beijing company, on March 31, 2015.
+According to Internet Assigned Numbers Authority (IANA) published reports, this domain name was initially delegated to Beijing Gamease Age Digital Technology Co., Ltd., a Beijing company, on March 31, 2015.
 It was transferred to ShortDot SA, a Luxembourgish company, on May 14, 2020.